octo-technology/OpenTezos/docs/dapp/truffle_compilation_migration.md

 However, during development, the smart contracts and the associated storage are likely to change: new field, field removal, structure change.
 For each change, a new deployment must be done.

 Thus, the way that the contract is deployed will change accordingly, especially the initial storage.
 A minimal change in the storage definition can make the next deployment extremely tiresome when using Tezos cli.

-*Truffle* solves this difficulty.
+Besides, there are situations where you need to deploy several smart contracts that will interact with one another.
+The deployment of a smart contract depends on the deployment of a previous one: its address.
+Instead of deploying one after the other the smart contracts and retrieveing their address, it should be possible to have an automated script that perform these actions.

+*Truffle*, developped and maintained by _ConsenSys Software Inc_, solves these difficulties.
 This tool uses scripts to perform smart contract deployments: thanks to a cli and a few configuration files, they are easier and faster.

-In this chapter, we will deploy the Raffle smart contract, written in LIGO, onto a testnet, with the use of _Truffle_.
+In this chapter, we will deploy the Raffle smart contract, as developped in the [LIGO chapter](/docs/ligo/write-contracts-ligo.md), onto a testnet, with the use of _Truffle_.

 # About The *Truffle* Suite